arabcoders/watchstate/README.md

 ## updates

+### 2024-05-13

+In preparation for the beta testing of `WebUI` in two days, we have made little breaking change, we have changed the environment variable `WS_WEBUI_ENABLED` to just `WEBUI_ENABLED`, We made this change to make sure people don't disable the `WebUI`by mistake via the environment page in the `WebUI`.
+The `WebUI` will be enabled by default, in two days from now, to disable it from now add `WEBUI_ENABLED=false` to your `compose.yaml` file.
+As this environment variable is system level, it cannot be set via `.env` file.

+Note: `WS_WEBUI_ENABLED` will be gone in few weeks, However it will still work for now, if `WEBUI_ENABLED` is not set.

 ### 2024-05-05

 **Edit** - We received requests that people are exposing watchstate externally, and there was concern that having open webhook endpoints might lead to abuse.
 As such, we have added a new environment variable `WS_SECURE_API_ENDPOINTS`.
 Simply set the environment variable to `1` to secure the webhook endpoint.
 This means you have to add `?apikey=yourapikey` to the end of the webhook endpoint.

 -----

 We are deprecating the use of the following environment variables `WS_DISABLE_HTTP`, `WS_DISABLE_CRON`, `WS_DISABLE_CACHE`, and replacing them with `DISABLE_CACHE`, `DISABLE_CRON`, `DISABLE_HTTP`.
 The old environment variables will be removed in the future versions.
 It doesn't make sense to mark them as `WS_` since they are global and do not relate to the tool itself.
 And they must be set from the `compose.yaml` file itself.

 ### 2024-05-04